Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on November 10, 2022

 Millions of women in the U.S. take hormonal birth control to prevent unintended pregnancy and alleviate adverse health conditions and side effects.
-There are many different types of birth control, and every woman will respond differently to each one.
-For hormonal contraceptive methods, there are a few birth control side effects that women need to be aware of before starting the pill, such as water retention, bloating, and weight gain.
+Know that there are 40 different types of birth control pills, and every woman will respond differently to each one.
+For hormonal contraceptive methods, there are a few birth control side effects that women need to be aware of before starting the pill, such as water retention, and bloating.

 Non-hormonal birth control methods will not affect someone’s weight.
-But some hormonal contraceptives can cause many different side effects.
+But some hormonal contraceptives can cause side effects.

 - Birth control shots

 - Birth Control vaginal rings (Annovera, Nuvaring, EluRing)

 - Birth control Implant

 Often the more androgenic progestins will give those with uteri the munchies but it depends on the dosage of the progestin in the method and each person with a uterus responds differently to different dosages.

 The shot, aka Depo-provera, is known to give some of those who use it the munchies.

 Copper IUDs and barrier methods will not cause weight gain/loss side effects.